bgplab/isis/docs/basic/4-metric.md

 # Using IS-IS Metrics

-Like OSPF, IS-IS uses interface costs (called *metrics*) to calculate the best path toward destination IP prefixes.
-Unlike OSPF, the default metrics are fixes (usually set to 10) and do not reflect the interface bandwidth.
+Like OSPF, IS-IS uses interface costs (called *link metrics*) to calculate the best path toward destination IP prefixes.
+Unlike OSPF, the default metrics are fixed (usually set to 10) and do not reflect the interface bandwidth.

 For example, in the following topology, using the default IS-IS settings, the traffic between R1 and R3 would use the direct low-speed link.
 We'll fix that in this lab exercise.